lamastex/scalable-data-science/_sds/basics/infrastructure/onpremise/dockerCompose/readmes/README.md

 To start only Zeppelin, use `docker run -p 8080:8080 lamastex/hszeppelin`.

-To start `hdfs` and Zeppelin, use `docker run -it -p 50070:50070 -p 7070:7070 -p 8088:8088 -p 8080:8080 lamastex/hszeppelin --hadoop`.
+To start `hdfs` and Zeppelin, use
+`docker run -it -p 50070:50070 -p 7070:7070 -p 8088:8088 -p 8080:8080 lamastex/hszeppelin --hadoop`.
 Furthermore if you also want to format the namenode, for example if starting fresh, also add `--format`.

-In either case Zeppelin will be available at `localhost:8080` in your web browser of choice.
+In either case, Zeppelin will be available at `localhost:8080` in your web browser of choice.

 ### hsjupyter ###